Standard Deviation Calculator

 Sample Standard Deviation

 In many cases, it’s impractical to measure every individual in a population, so we rely on a sample—a subset of the population.
-The sample standard deviation corrects the bias that can occur with small sample sizes by using \( N-1 \) instead of \( N \) in the denominator, making it an unbiased estimator of the population standard deviation.
+The sample standard deviation corrects the bias that can occur with small sample sizes by using

 The formula for sample standard deviation is: